oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/custom-model/custom-model.md

   a. **Model display name**: Enter a name for your Vision model, e.g. *image-classification-model*

-  b. **Model description**: Enter a description for your Vision model, e.g. *Vision Model for image classification OCW23 LiveLab*
+  b. **Model description**: Enter a description for your Vision model, e.g. *Vision model for image classification OCW23 LiveLab*

   c. **Training duration**: *Quick mode*